November 15: Today in Royal History

 Full name: Peter Mark Andrew

 Peter is the eldest of the eight grandchildren of Queen Elizabeth II of the United Kingdom.
 In 2008, he married Canadian Autumn Kelly.
 The couple had two daughters, the first two great-grandchildren of Queen Elizabeth II, and both have dual citizenship, making them the first Canadians in the line of succession to the British throne.
-On February 11, 2020, Peter and Autumn Phillips announced that they intended to divorce.
+On February 11, 2020, Peter and Autumn Phillips announced their intention to divorce.
 They had separated in 2019.
 The divorce of Peter and Autumn Phillips became final on June 14, 2021.

 Unofficial Royalty: Peter Phillips